FredKSchott/snowpack/docs/guides/streaming-imports.md

 }
 ```

 Set `packageOptions.source` to "remote" to enable streaming imports.
-This tells Snowpack to fetch your imports from our remote CDN instead of bundling them locally.
+This tells Snowpack to fetch your imports from the Skypack CDN instead of bundling them locally.
 Read our [full documentation on `packageOptions`](/reference/configuration#packageoptions.source%3Dremote) to learn more about customizing this behavior.

 ## How Streaming Imports Work